EndPointCorp/end-point-blog/2023/03/tennessee-hackathon-2023.md

 ### Casablanca

-The luxurious lounge working space at one of our AirBnB locations, nicknamed Casablanca, enabled us to be comfortably spread out as we worked together on various projects.
+The luxurious lounge working space at one of our Airbnb locations, nicknamed Casablanca, enabled us to be comfortably spread out as we worked together on various projects.

 ![Casablance image 1](/blog/2023/03/tennessee-hackathon-2023/cbl-1.jpg)